-The Corporation has two wholly owned subsidiaries:
+The Corporation has the following wholly owned subsidiaries:

-- Firan Technology Group (USA) Corporation, which in turn owns 100% of the voting securities of FTG Circuits Inc., FTG Aerospace Inc., FTG Circuits Fredericksburg Inc., FTG Circuits Haverhill Inc., and 100% of the membership interest of FTG Circuits Minnetonka LLC. - Firan Technology Group (Barbados) 2 Corporation, which in turn owns 100% of the voting securities of FTG Aerospace Tianjin Inc.
+- Firan Technology Group (USA) Corporation, which in turn owns 100% of the voting securities of FTG Circuits Inc., FTG Aerospace Inc., FTG Circuits Fredericksburg Inc., FTG Circuits Haverhill Inc., and 100% of the membership interest of FTG Circuits Minnetonka LLC. - Firan Technology Group (Barbados) 2 Corporation, which in turn owns 100% of the voting securities of FTG Aerospace Tianjin Inc. - FTG Holding Corp., together with FTG own 100% of the voting securities of FTG Aerospace Hyderabad Private Limited (India).